floriandriessen/cakwind-1d/README.md

 # 1D CAK radiation-driven wind

-*Update 2023:* A base version of this user code is now included in MPI-AMRVAC as test problem ((see here)[https://github.com/amrvac/amrvac/tree/master/tests/hd/CAKwind_spherical_1D]).
+*Update 2023:* A base version of this user code is now included in MPI-AMRVAC as test problem ([see here](https://github.com/amrvac/amrvac/tree/master/tests/hd/CAKwind_spherical_1D)).
 The entire line-force computation is now also part of the source code.
 For the latter see the documentation on the webpage.

 Make HD model of a CAK wind from a OB star using MPI-AMRVAC.
 The stellar wind is spherically symmetric and assumed to be isothermal.
-The difference with the MPI-AMRVAC test problem is that here the code has been extended to follow the model of (Poniatowski et al. (2022))[https://ui.adsabs.harvard.edu/abs/2022A%26A...667A.113P/abstract].
+The difference with the MPI-AMRVAC test problem is that here the code has been extended to follow the model of [Poniatowski et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022A%26A...667A.113P/abstract).
 This accounts for spatially varying line-force parameters computed from local hydrodynamic conditions as well as an update to the lower boundary condition.

 ## Setup